mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes-troubleshooting.md

 ### Create a kubeconfig for Amazon EKS

+Cluster Name: `mattermost-prod-k8s`

 Follow the instructions in this [page](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)

-NOTE: Please talk with Carlos to get the cluster name.

 ### Check if you can see the pods